6/26/2019

 Chief Financial Officer

-Well, right now, we end the year, we're at zero net debt.
+Well, it's hard to go.
+Right now, as we end the year, we're at zero net debt.
+Right.
 So we certainly have the ability to get more leverage or be more levered if we want to.
 Yeah, I don't think there's a specific number.
-We're going to be conservative about it.
-Obviously, a turn and a half of EBITDA that starts to get a little bit higher than, a little bit higher in the range.
+We're going to be conservative about it, obviously.
+You know, a turn and a half of EBITDA, that starts to get a little bit higher in the range.
 Would we go higher?
 It would really depend on whether we thought an acquisition was strategic or not.
 So I think it depends on the opportunity.
-You know, Oasis, we used cash on hand.
+You know, OASIS, we used cash on hand.
 We borrowed $800 million.
-Oasis is going to be cash accretive.
-We have the capability of doing the right kind of targeted acquisitions to be more acquisitive.
-And it will depend on whether the size of the acquisition and how strategic the opportunity is.
+OASIS is going to be cash accretive.
+We have the capability of doing the right kind of targeted acquisitions to be more acquisitive, and it will depend on whether the size of the acquisition and how strategic the opportunity is.

 speaker